-- 1. Attendance/participation (10% of Course Grade): Attendance in the lecture meetings is required and will be tracked daily.
+1. Attendance/participation (10% of Course Grade): Attendance in the lecture meetings is required and will be tracked daily.
 In addition to tracking whether you show up or not, I will also be tracking your level of engagement each day in class.
 This includes paying attention to our discussions, actively participating, asking questions, contributing to discussions, and respectful behavior in class towards instructors and other class members.
-While you get 4 "free" miss days, you shouldn't use them unless absolutely necessary; if you skip class or lab, you will miss important information.
-Note: The question "Did I miss anything important?" is always answered with "Of course." - 2.
-Homework (35% of Course Grade): Assignments are due each Friday by 5pm, electronically.
+While you get 3 "free" absences (only 1 of which may be a lab), you shouldn't use them unless absolutely necessary; if you skip, you will miss important information.

+2. Homework (35% of Course Grade): Assignments are due each Friday by 5pm, electronically.
 Late homework is not accepted.